Fiat Panda: Prototypes and special editions

 The Panda MultiEco show-car made its world debut in Geneva 2006.
 Fiat sees this unit as the future of cars with a low environmental impact: the concept car represents the most advanced frontier achievable in terms of emissions and consumption, combining technologies that already exist or are ready for production.

-The show-car combines an innovative 'powertrain' architecture – an engine with dual petrol/methane fuel supply, MTA transmission and BAS device – with the use of eco-compatible materials (recycled, recyclable or of natural origin) for the exterior and interior.
-The result is made even more interesting by the painstaking optimisation of the aerodynamics and a significant weight reduction.
+The show-car combines new 'powertrain' architecture (with an engine of dual petrol/methane fuel supply, MTA transmission and BAS device) with the use of eco-compatible materials (recycled, recyclable or of natural origin) for the exterior and interior.
+It introduces optimised aerodynamics and a significant weight reduction.

 Panda MultiEco is equipped with a dual-fuel (methane and petrol) FIRE engine – future developments will also make it possible to use a methane/hydrogen mix – combined with a BAS (Belt-driven Alternator-Starter) device and a Dualogic robotised gearbox.